Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?

 \subsection{Related Work}

-Prior research has identified that online services design unintuitive and hard to navigate interfaces \cite{alizadeh2020gdpr, habib19optout}, trick users into giving positive consent \cite{Matte20SPDoCookieBanners}, and do not include controls to opt-out of data selling \cite{dnsmpi}.
+Prior research has identified that online services design unintuitive and hard to navigate data access interfaces \cite{alizadeh2020gdpr, habib19optout}, trick users into giving positive consent \cite{Matte20SPDoCookieBanners}, and do not include controls to opt-out of data selling \cite{dnsmpi}.
 Alizadeh et al. \cite{alizadeh2020gdpr} conducted a user study to understand data rights under GDPR and identified that the participants find data access interfaces unintuitive and hard to navigate.
 Specifically, users prefer structured and easy-to-navigate data usage reports in contrast to data dumps, that are hard to explore.
 Habib et al. \cite{alizadeh2020gdpr} conducted a measurement study of 150 websites and identified that the privacy controls were hard to locate on the majority of websites.
 Furthermore, in several instances, links to privacy control did not lead to stated choices.
 Matte et al. \cite{Matte20SPDoCookieBanners} investigated CMPs and identified that the consent is often incorrectly conveyed.
 Specifically, websites often register consent before the user has made any choice, register positive consent regardless of user's choice, or nudge users to give pre-selected positive consent.
 Urban et al. \cite{urban2020beyond} discovered that 93\% of the examined websites included third-party elements originating from regions that potentially do not conform to the prevailing legal framework.